How much does a LUNA cost?

 Handpans, like any musical instrument, can get out of tune.

-The LUNA is made of extremely tough stainless steel and is tested for stability several times during the tuning process.
+The LUNA is made of extremely tough stainless steel for the Newmoon and a very hard copper-nicel-zinc alloy for the fullmoon models and is tested for stability several times during the tuning process.

 Therefore, detuning should not occur for years if the instrument is played and handled properly.